andrewgurung/ES6AndBeyond/Modules.md

 import foo from "foo";
 // b.
 Explicit verbose way of importing import { default as foo } from "foo";

+// 4.
+Importing the entire API
+import * as foo from "foo";

 ```